MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 D          FileSystem    D:\
 ```

-To view the Windows PowerShell drives that represent registry hives, use the **PSProvider**
+To view the PowerShell drives that represent registry hives, use the **PSProvider** parameter to
-parameter to display only the Windows PowerShell drives that are supported by the Windows PowerShell
+display only the PowerShell drives that are supported by the PowerShell Registry provider:
-Registry provider:

 ```powershell
 Get-PSDrive -PSProvider Registry